agdhruv/shuttle-bot/readme.md

 It uses the time at which the message was *received* by the system, and not the time at which the message was sent by the user.

 **Update:**
-The striked-through description above proved to be cumbersome because of the ever-changing format in which the Ashoka University administration sent out the shuttle schedule/mess menu.
+The striked-through description above involved parsing Excel files and/or PDFs to get data.
+This proved to be cumbersome because of the ever-changing format in which the Ashoka University administration sent out the shuttle schedule/mess menu.
 Hence, I replaced that system with a user interface (UI).
 This UI could be used by anyone having a password (maybe someone in the Student Government) to update the database that the bot accesses.
 This UI can be found at: https://sheltered-woodland-59238.herokuapp.com/.

 ## Commands Allowed